tconfrey/BrainTool/overview.md

 # BrainTool Philosophy

-BrainTool is not a tabs manager, it's a knowledge/notes/links manager that looks like a bookmark manager.
+BrainTool is a knowledge/notes/links manager that looks like a bookmark manager.
 Only links that are explicitly put under management show in the tree.
 Links are organized hierarchically under nested 'tags'.
 Links with the same tag are maintained within a single browser window.
 Its easy to assign a tag to a link you are viewing (click the BT icon in the toolbar and use the autocomplete shown to input a tag name), at which point it's added to the tree and its tab moved into the same window as its fellows.
 <br/><br/>
 <img src="/site/bt-screenshot1.png" style="border:solid; border-width:thin;">
 <br/><br/>